Bleeding the engine fuel system

 Disconnect the fuel supply line of the booster pump.

-Install an adapter for a pressure gauge (Catalog No. 4918462) or its equivalent between the supply fuel line of the complete equipment and fuel pump at the pump inlet.
+Install an adapter for a pressure gauge (No. 4918462 in the catalog) or its equivalent between the fuel supply line of the complete equipment and the fuel pump at the pump inlet.

-Start the engine and, by switching from low to high speed several times, remove the air that got into the system when connecting the test hose.
+Start the engine and, several times switching from low to high speed, remove the air that got into the system when connecting the test hose.

-Let the engine run at idle speed, monitoring the flow of fuel flowing out of the transparent hose.
+Let the engine run at idle, watching the flow of fuel coming out of the clear hose.

 Check the fuel system for damaged fuel lines and loose connections.
 Replace damaged fuel lines and tighten loose connections.